mjjstockman/hull-college/README.md

 ## Footer

 The footer feature at the bottom of the page contains links to Hull Colleges social media links.
 This will help users find more information and stay up to date with the college.
-The links open in a new tab so users are not taken away from Hull College's website.
+The links open in a new tab, so users are not taken away from Hull College's website.
 They are the same colour as those in the navigation for consistency and to help them stand out.

 [Back to top ⇧](#Hull-College)

 # Features to Implement in the future

-Add a dropdown to each course in the Courses section containg information on the course.
+Add a dropdown to each course in the Courses section containing information on the course.

 # Technologies Used